 The Firm does not receive compensation from investment managers in connection with the purchase or sale of their securities.
-The fees we charge clients and the services we offer are described below and are based on our current fee schedules.
+The fees we charge clients and the services we offer are described below and are based on our current fee schedules but are negotiable.
 Certain legacy clients pay different fees.
 Our fees vary based on the scale and complexity of the mandate.

 CONTRACT TYPE DESCRIPTION OF SERVICES FEE RANGES Portfolio Management Services We direct and monitor the investment portfolio.
 This may be provided on a non-discretionary or discretionary basis.
 The fee depends on the type of client, the asset classes under advisement, the complexity of the portfolio and other factors.
 Fees may be higher or lower depending on asset level breakpoints, and fees or a portion of fees may be contingent on meeting performance hurdles.
 Fees range from 2 to 60 basis points on the net asset value of the investment assets (or on commitments to private investments) and are generally subject to a minimum annual fee.
-Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as an expert sounding board leveraging our research platform, and supplementing their internal capabilities.
+Fees for discretionary mandates specifically focused on secondaries may include carried interest and a management fee.
+Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as a sounding board leveraging our research platform and supplementing their internal capabilities.
 Often our work is focusing on alternative assets.
 The fee depends on the client's in-house resources and the specific set of services desired by the client.
 Typically, these are fixed fee arrangements, subject to a minimum annual fee.